Preparing for ColumnStore Installation - 1.1.0 Beta

 Installing MariaDB ColumnStore with the use of soft-links.
 If you want to setup an install where the Data is stored out in a separate directory in the case you have limit amount local storage, this can be done.
-It is requied that the softlinks be setup at the Data Directory Levels, like mariadb/columnstore/data and mariadb/columnstore/dataX.
+It is recommended that the softlinks be setup at the Data Directory Levels, like mariadb/columnstore/data and mariadb/columnstore/dataX.
 With this setup, you can perform upgrades using any of the package types, rpm, debian, or binary.
 In the case where you prefer OR have to set a softlink at the top directory, like /usr/local/mariadb, you will need to install using the binary package.
 If you install using the rpm package and tool, this softlink will be deleted when you perform the upgrade process and the upgrade will fail.

 IMPORTANT: Make sure there are no other version of MariaDB server install.
 If so, these will need to be uninstalled before installing MariaDB ColumnStore.